In a nutshell

 Bricklane Market

-Whether a City Pass for three days in London is worth it depends on how many sights you want to visit and not just see from the outside.
+3 days in London is worth it depends on how many sights you plan to visit rather than just see from the outside.

 - The Shard: £32